CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/IamSharingRule.md

 HasSharedWithResource returns a boolean if a field has been set.

+### SetSharedWithResourceNil

+`func (o *IamSharingRule) SetSharedWithResourceNil(b bool)`

+ SetSharedWithResourceNil sets the value for SharedWithResource to be an explicit nil

+### UnsetSharedWithResource
+`func (o *IamSharingRule) UnsetSharedWithResource()`

+UnsetSharedWithResource ensures that no value is present for SharedWithResource, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)